netxms/netxms-doc/admin/database-monitoring.rst

      - 	Used connections (%)
    * - 	PostgreSQL.Replication.InRecovery(*id*)
      - 	String
-     - 	Is recovery in progress
+     - 	Is recovery in progress (from version 9.6.0)
    * - 	PostgreSQL.Replication.IsReceiver(*id*)
      - 	String
      - 	Is the server WAL receiver